hdsouza13/cse15l-lab-reports/lab4.md

 Before I do this command, I forked my github repository on my browser and copy the text as a ssh clone.
 So then I git clone my git hub ssh url of my github repository.

+I already had the ssh key setup for my github, so no further input was needed to clone the repositoy.

 ```cd<space>lab7<enter>```

 ```ls<enter>```